 4. Ask what Methodologies and Tools They Use

-You want to ensure your coach is utilizing proven coaching methodologies and techniques to ensure your sessions will be effective in helping you achieve your goals.
+You want to ensure your coach is utilizing proven coaching methodologies and techniques.
+This ensures your sessions will be effective in helping you achieve your goals.
 Additionally, you want to ensure their approach resonates with you and fits what you are looking for.
 Our coaches utilize a variety of tools and techniques based on the coach and the client’s needs.
 That being said, we have an overarching methodology which we always follow called the ADIT model: Assess, Discover, Implement, Transition.
 Following this model ensures a consistent customer experience for our clients and provides a framework for our engagements to make them most effective.

 Additionally, we have a suite of online eCoaching tools and modules where our clients complete their work.
 Our clients find these online tools to be incredibly convenient and useful because they can complete them anywhere at any time, and they always have a record of them in the future.
 Other coaches utilize more paper-based worksheets and workbooks which may be more your style.
 Think about what you are looking for in terms of the coaching activities and what you’d like to have a record of later.
 Ask your prospective coach how they will accommodate this.